 Karen’s popcorn was the big buzz around the office that first Christmas I worked in Transition Services.
 Apparently she’d be bringing it in to share with everyone that week, as she only made it once a year, during the holidays.
 Yet, while everyone was raving about it, all I could think was, “It’s popcorn- how’s good could it be?"
 And even when Karen rounded my cubicle, spilling a generous sampling of her savory popcorn onto a napkin and chirped, 'just try it- you'll love it!”
 I felt only indifference.

 But I did what any reasonable person would do if munchies were placed on their desk- I munched.
 And I thought that Harvest Savory Popcorn was actually quite interesting and unique tasting and like no popcorn I’d ever had before.
-In fact, it was good.
+In fact, it was really good.
 However, I continued about my day and didn't think much more of it.
 But then a strange thing happened in the days to come.

 Jump to: